jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     4 directories, 4 files

-* I run the command again
+* I run the command to run the tests again

   .. code-block:: shell